British propaganda during World War II: Leaflets

-Leaflets were popularly used for propagandising enemy-held territory, by dropping them from aeroplanes.
+Leaflets and newspapers were popularly used for propagandising enemy-held territory, by dropping them from aeroplanes.
 As early as the Phoney War, pamphlets were being dropped.
 On the anniversary of Hitler's premature declaration of victory against the Soviet Union, in 1941, copies of the Völkischer Beobachter reporting the story were dropped on Germany.

 One Italian leaflet invoked Garibaldi, who had said that Italy's future was linked with Great Britain's, declaring the bombings the "curse of Garibaldi".

 Books

 The MOI issued a number of books for other ministries notably 'The Army at War' series for the War Office.
 A few weeks after D-Day, crates of books were landed in Normandy, to be distributed to French booksellers; an equal number of American and British efforts were included.

 Radio

 Radio was widely used, with broadcasts in 23 languages; it proved to be rather simple to the occupied countries than to Germany itself.

 Edward R. Murrow's broadcasts of the Blitz were particularly useful in propagandising the United States, because of his calm, factual, and unopinionated manner; he received full rein and facilities, even access to Churchill.
 His reports of British courage and tenacity helped stimulate hope.

 Transmitters in England would also pose as broadcasting from Germany, where mostly factual reports would be studded with lies.